AlienKevin/Emojis-AutoKey/README.md

 # Functionalities
 Insert any Unicode emojis by typing :emoji_name: and Emojis-AutoKey automatically replace them with the emoji. e.g. `:smile:` => 😄, `:moon:` => 🌔, [1480+ more emojis](https://unicodey.com/emoji-data/table.htm)
-Emojis-AutoKey works in Google Chrome search bar, text editors like gedit, address bar on top of the File Explorer.
+Emojis-AutoKey works in text editors like gedit, address bar on top of the File Explorer.
 Emojis-AutoKey does *not* work in the Terminal and search bar of "Show Applications"

 # Installation